-Significance Determination Significance of new significant impacts or changes in the severity of changed circumstances involving new significant impacts or substantially more severe Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in from the 2018 Final for the Revised identified significant in the 2018 Final feasibility of mitigation a) Would the project: Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
-SEIS/EIR LTS Project LTS impacts?
-No SEIS/EIR?
-No measures?
-No b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
+Would the project: Significance Determination from the 2018 Final SEIS/EIR Significance Determination for the Revised Project identified significant impacts? impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR?
+Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
+LTS LTS No No No b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
 LTS LTS No No No c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
 LTS LTS No No No d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
 LTS LTS No No No e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area?
-NI NI No No No f) Would the project: For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? from the 2018 Final SEIS/EIR NI Significance Determination for the Revised Project N/A of new significant impacts or changes in the severity of changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
+NI NI No No No f) Would the project: For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area?
+Significance Determination from the 2018 Final SEIS/EIR NI Significance Determination for the Revised Project N/A identified significant impacts?
+No impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR? change in the severity of significant impacts, or a change in the feasibility of mitigation measures?
+No g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
 LTS LTS No No No h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?
-NI No No No
+NI NI No No No